+Term life insurance is often the most affordable type of life insurance, as the premiums are lower than those of whole life insurance policies.
 Depending on how severe your condition is, your ratings will differ and can cause your premiums to be slightly higher than if you didn’t have RA.

 Whole life insurance is a type of permanent life insurance that provides coverage for the rest of your life as long as you continue to pay your premiums.
 Whole life insurance, in addition to providing a death benefit, also includes a savings component known as the cash value.

 Whole life insurance, like all permanent life insurance plans, provides coverage for your entire life in exchange for a monthly premium.
 Depending on the terms of the policy, this premium can be paid monthly, quarterly, or annually.
 This premium ensures funding for the death benefit provided to your loved ones upon your death, as well as a cash value component.